Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Conclusion

 \section{Conclusion}

-In this work, we explored the impact of incorporating an arithmetic dataset through two approaches -- intermediate fine-tuning and integration within the instruction-tuning mixture.
+In this work, we explored the impact of incorporating an arithmetic dataset through two approaches: intermediate fine-tuning and integration within the instruction-tuning mixture.
 Our experiments demonstrated that both approaches boost mathematical reasoning performance in smaller models.
 While intermediate fine-tuning can make subsequent fine-tuning on other tasks more challenging, the issue can be mitigated by using a larger dataset.
-Additionally, we found that the model instruction tuned on a mixture including the arithmetic dataset outperformed the one trained without it.
+Additionally, we found that models fine-tuned on the arithmetic-inclusive mixture demonstrate a clear performance advantage over those trained on a standard instruction set.
 These findings highlight the crucial role of explicit arithmetic training in strengthening mathematical reasoning in smaller models.